ferreiro/swift/README.md

 **Optionals** are variables that can be nil or contains a value.

+**Recommendations** It's better not to use them.
+Only use optionals in some particular cases.

 ### Declaring optionals

 You have to include a question mark **?** after the variable Type like this:

 ```Swift